Analysis of market weights under volatility-stabilized market models

-For the case of $n=2$, the first coordinate of the Wright-Fisher diffusion is also known as the Jacobi diffusion; see the article by Warren \& Yor \cite{warrenyor}.
-Hence, sometimes the general class is also referred to as the multidimensional Jacobi diffusions.
-For example, see Goia \cite{goiathesis09}.
+For the case of $n=2$, the first coordinate of the Wright--Fisher diffusion is also known as the Jacobi diffusion; see the article by Warren and Yor~\cite{warrenyor}.
+Hence, the general class is sometimes also referred to as that of multidimensional Jacobi diffusions; see, for example, Goia~\cite{goiathesis09}.